alkarp/pihole-tailscale/README.md

 # pihole-tailscale
-The idea of this project is a private Pi-hole instance that is reachable when you're not at home and runs in a environment more reliable than a RaspberryPi connected over home broadband.
+The idea of this project is a private Pi-hole instance that is reachable when you're not at home and runs in an environment more reliable than a RaspberryPi connected over home broadband.

 Tailscale is an implementation of a WireGuard protocol with some light-house service to simplify device registration and peers autodiscovery.
-It allows to buld a peer-to-peer overlay mesh network between the Pi-hole instance and the devices you might want to use it as a resolver on.
-There are clients available for Windows/Linux/macOS/Andoid/iOS platforms.
+It allows building a peer-to-peer overlay mesh network between the Pi-hole instance and the devices you might want to use it as a resolver on.
+There are clients available for Windows/Linux/macOS/Android/iOS platforms.
 It will also handle DNS client config switching on the device.
 More details on how it works: https://tailscale.com/blog/how-tailscale-works/

 Terraform project in this repository deploys a Pi-hole container with a Tailscale sidecar on Azure Kubernetes Services cluster.
-The Pi-hole DNS resolver and Web Admin UI is avilable for clients on you private Tailscale network this helps to reduce attack surface without manually whitelisting evechanging client IPs.
+The Pi-hole DNS resolver and Web Admin UI is available for clients on you private Tailscale network this helps to reduce attack surface without manually whitelisting everchanging client IPs.

-*AKS is cerataonly an overkill here but it helps with another goal of points of this project which is to play with AKS and Tailscale.* :grin:
+*AKS is certainly an overkill here but it helps with another goal - to play with AKS and Tailscale.* :grin:

 ## Requirements
-- Accounts on:
+- Accounts:
 	- Microsoft Azure;
 	- Tailscale;
 - Tools: